Experience the Magic of Gatlinburg, Tennessee, the South's Best Mountain Town

 The October 1966 cover of Southern Living featured a breathtaking shot of U.S. 441 with a camper-shelled pickup leading a caravan of cars through fall foliage in what is now the most visited national park in the U.S. Wouldn't you know it?
 Our readers have loved the Smokies forever.
 And their favorite spot in those mountains?
 Gatlinburg.
 It's easy to see why.

-But that's all icing on the cake.
+But that's all just icing on the cake.
 In the end, people will always head to the Smokies for the exact same reason Southern Living did in 1966: This place is gorgeous, and it has fun in store.